algorand/algorand-sdk-testing/README.md

 ### Adding a new test

 When adding a new test to an existing feature file, or a new feature file, a new tag should be created which describes that test.
-For example, the **templates** feature file has a corresponding `@templates` tag.
+For example, the **assets** feature file has a corresponding `@assets` tag.
 By adding a new tag for each feature we are able to add new tests to this repository without breaking the SDKs.

 In order for this to work, each SDK maintains a whitelist of tags which have been implemented.